QuentinRa/blog.quentinra.dev/programming-languages/low-level/c/multitasking/index.md

 <div class="row row-cols-md-2"><div>

-Threads, also called "light processes" are similar to process, aside from the fact that they share a part of the parent environment 🪸.
+Threads, also called "light processes" are similar to processes, aside from the fact that they share a part of the parent environment 🪸.

-It means that a thread can modify a variable in the parent, and if the parent read the variable, they will see the updated value.
+It means that a thread can modify a variable in the parent, and if the parent reads the variable, they will see the updated value.
 This causes new problems related to concurrency 💥.

 To compile, you must use `-pthread` <small>("modern" `-lpthread`)</small> with `gcc`.